smartcontractkit/documentation/src/pages/chainlink-nodes/resources/index.md

 }
 ---

-The _Resources_ section provides multiple guides that helps you configure your Chainlink node for production.
+The _Resources_ section provides multiple guides that help you configure your Chainlink node for production.